 The podcast facilitates a screen-free alternative to receiving stories and news, as well as participating in debates and interviews, in the midst of the pandemic's constrained lifestyles.
 In 2020, several of these sites, particularly those that are locally produced, witnessed a spike in podcast content.
-Spotify, the largest global music and podcast streaming platform, launched around 30 original podcasts with local creators in less than a year, while JioSaavn, an Indian streaming platform, saw its content grow 200 times in 2020 compared to 2019.
+Spotify, the largest global music and podcast streaming platform, launched around 30 original podcasts with local creators within a year, while an Indian streaming platform, JioSaavn, saw its content rise 200 times in 2020 as compared to 2019.

-The surge might also be characterized to listeners' high desire for self-help and motivational content throughout the pandemic.
+The surge might also be characterized by listeners' high desire for self-help and motivational content throughout the pandemic.
 As a result of this motivational drive, podcast streaming on several of these sites has increased.
 According to a survey performed in 2021 by Spotify and YouGov, 50 percent of Indians prefer listening to at least one episode of such a podcast every week.
-This illustrates how popular podcasts are in India.
+This shows how podcasts have gained popularity in India.

-Podcasts in Hindi, English, Telugu, Tamil, Bengali, Kannada, Gujarati, Marathi, and other vernacular languages are available in India.
+Podcasts in India are available in a variety of languages like Hindi, English, Telugu, Tamil, Bengali, Kannada, Gujarati, Marathi, and other vernacular languages as well.
 In podcasts, this diversity stimulates interest and encourages a longer attention span.
 This knowledge is useful not only for marketers, but also for podcasters in India who want to create monetizable content.

 Moreover, many podcasts use AI Transcription Technology, which allows advertisers to protect their brands by only offering advertising to podcast shows or episodes with specified topics as a central theme.
-This alliance will automate podcast ad inventory purchase, targeting, optimization, and reporting in real time.
-As the amount of material grows, advertisers will be able to select their area, time, and demographics.
+The purchasing, targeting, optimization, reporting and analyzing of podcast ad inventory will all be automated in real time thanks to this partnership.
+Marketers will also be able to choose their location, time, and demographics as the volume of information increases.
 What's more interesting is that one of the main reasons why podcasts are gaining popularity among Indians is that the information is available in a variety of languages.
 This platform can also be used to enable local advertising.